 Full-time students are expected to complete a Master of Science degree in three years or less.
 For part-time students, there may be up to an additional two years to complete the program (Semester here is defined as Fall/Spring academic semester).

-Action Date Completed

-Completion of University courses 1 st Semester

-Formation of Advisory Committee 1 st Semester

-Approval of Program of Study (POS) 1 st Semester

-MS Thesis Prospectus approved 2 nd Semester

-Comprehensive exam 3 rd Semester

-Thesis Defense End of 4 th Semester
+Action Date Completed Completion of University courses 1 st Semester Formation of Advisory Committee 1 st Semester M.S.
+Thesis Prospectus approved 2 nd Semester Comprehensive exam 3 rd Semester Thesis Defense End of 4 th Semester